LuisParedes1/airflow-tutorial/README.md

 airflow standalone
 ```

 Visit localhost:8080 in your browser and log in with the admin account details shown in the terminal.
-Enable the example_bash_operator Dag in the home page.

 Checkout [Quick Start](https://airflow.apache.org/docs/apache-airflow/stable/start.html) for more info